Tennessee STEM Education Research Conference

 January 11-15, 2021

-The 15th Annual Tennessee STEM Education Research Conference brings together researchers and educators to discuss STEM education studies and how they are applied in K-20 learning environments.
+The 15th Annual Tennessee STEM Education Research Conference, a partnership between The Tennessee STEM Education Center at MTSU and The Millard Oakley STEM Center at Tennessee Tech, brings together researchers and educators to discuss STEM education studies and how they are applied in K-20 learning environments.
 The goals of this conference include:

 - Share current research questions, methodologies, and findings within disciplinary and interdisciplinary STEM contexts